yehlincho/academic-kickstart/content/authors/yehlin-cho/_index.md

 highlight_name: true
 ---

-I am a third-year graduate student at MIT in the Department of Materials Science and Engineering (DMSE).
+I am a fourth-year graduate student at MIT in the Department of Materials Science and Engineering (DMSE) and Biology.
 My research interests include utilizing machine learning for protein structure prediction and engineering.
+I am currently working under the guidance of Prof. Sergey Ovchinnikov.
 {style="text-align: justify;"}